Abhijat05/DynamicVideoPlayer/README.md

 # React Video Player

-A feature-rich video player application built with React and TailwindCSS that lets you manage and play your collection of videos with various playback controls and customization options.
+React Video Player is a modern, feature-rich web application for managing and watching your video collection.
+Built with React and TailwindCSS, it provides an intuitive interface with advanced playback controls, progress tracking, and theme customization.
+Users can import videos via URLs or files, organize and search their library, and enjoy a responsive experience across devices.
+The app saves your video progress and preferences using localStorage, ensuring a seamless and personalized viewing experience.

 ## Features

-- **Video playback** with native controls (play/pause, seek, volume, fullscreen)
+- **Video playback** with custom controls (play/pause, seek, volume, fullscreen)
 - **Progress tracking** - automatically saves your watching progress for each video
-- **Dark/Light mode** with theme persistence
+- **Dark/Light mode** with theme persistence and system preference support
 - **Video management**:
   - Search and filter videos
-  - Sort videos alphabetically
+  - Sort videos alphabetically or by last played date
   - Delete unwanted videos
   - Import videos from various sources
 - **Advanced playback controls**:
   - Adjustable playback speed (0.5x to 2x)
-  - Keyboard shortcuts for common actions
+  - Keyboard shortcuts for common actions (play/pause, seek, volume, mute, fullscreen)
   - Picture-in-Picture support
 - **Import options**:
   - Add individual videos with URLs
-  - Import multiple videos from JSON files
+  - Import multiple videos from JSON files (array of `{ name, url }`)
-  - Import multiple videos from text files
+  - Import multiple videos from text files (one URL or "name,url" per line)
-- **Responsive design** that works on both desktop and mobile devices
+- **Responsive design** for desktop and mobile devices

 ## Tech Stack